Twisted strong Macdonald theorems and adjoint orbits: Cohomology of standard parahorics

-Although the above definition will be the most useful, there is a much nicer definition of the exponents of $L_a$.
 Recall that if $V$ is an $L_0$-module and $\{h,e,f\}$ is a principal $\mfsl_2$-triple in $L_0$, then the generalized exponents of $V$ are the eigenvalues of $h/2$ on the subspace $V^{L_0^e}$ fixed by the abelian subalgebra $L_0^e$.
-The generalized exponents are always non-negative integers, and the dimension of $V^{L_0^e}$ is equal to the dimension of the zero weight space of $V$. \begin{prop} The exponents of $L_a$ are the generalized exponents of $L_a$ as an $L_0$-module. \end{prop} The proof of Proposition \ref{P:twistedexp} will be given in Subsection \ref{SS:regular}.
-The generalized exponents of $L_0$ are the same as the ordinary exponents (also see Corollary \ref{C:diagramregular}), and $l_0$ is the rank of $L_0$, so there is no conflict in our terminology.
-In general $l_a$ is the dimension of $\mfh \cap L_a$.
+The generalized exponents are always non-negative integers, and the dimension of $V^{L_0^e}$ is equal to the dimension of the zero weight space of $V$. \begin{prop} The exponents of $L_a$ are the generalized exponents of $L_a$ as an $L_0$-module. \end{prop} The proof of Proposition \ref{P:twistedexp} will be given in Subsection \ref{SS:twistedexp}.
+The generalized exponents of $L_0$ are the same as the ordinary exponents, and $l_0$ is the rank of $L_0$, so there is no conflict in our terminology.
+In general $l_a$ is the dimension of $\mfh \cap L_a$, where $\mfh$ is a Cartan compatible with $\sigma$.
 If $L$ is simple, then $k$ is either $1$ or $2$, except when $L=\mfso(8)$ in which case $k$ can be $3$ and $L_1$ is isomorphic to $L_2$.
 As a result, the exponents of $L_a$ are the same as the exponents of $L_{-a}$.
-A principal $\mfsl_2$-triple in $L_0$ is also principal in $L$ (again, see subsection \ref{SS:regular}), so $L^e$ is abelian and hence $L_a^{L_0^e} = L_a^e$, simplifying the definition of generalized exponents in this case.
+A principal $\mfsl_2$-triple in $L_0$ is also principal in $L$ (see Lemma \ref{L:diagramregular}), so $L^e$ is abelian and hence $L_a^{L_0^e} = L_a^e$, simplifying the definition of generalized exponents in this case.
 The eigenvalues of $h/2$ give a principal grading $L_a = \bigoplus L_a^{(i)}$ of each $L_a$ such that $L = \bigoplus_i \bigoplus_a L_a^{(i)}$ is a principal grading for $L$.
-The representation theory of $\mfsl_2$ then implies: \begin{cor} The multiplicity of $m$ in the list of exponents of $L_a$ is $\dim L_a^{(m)} - \dim L_a^{(m+1)}$, where $L_a = \bigoplus L_a^{(i)}$ is a principal grading. \end{cor} The exponents of $L_a$ can be easily determined when $L$ is simple.
-The possibilities for $k=2$ are given in the following table.
+The representation theory of $\mfsl_2$ then implies: \begin{cor} The multiplicity of $m$ in the list of exponents of $L_a$ is $\dim L_a^{(m)} - \dim L_a^{(m+1)}$, where $L_a = \bigoplus L_a^{(i)}$ is a principal grading. \end{cor} The exponents of $L_a$ can be easily determined when $L$ is simple, and are given in the following table: